-We reduce \pSC{} to \BNTMC{} which is a known W[P]-hard problem~\cite{dowfel} and defined as follows. \PbOpt{\BNTMC{}}{A nondeterministic Turing machine $M$, an input word $w$, an integer $n$ encoded in unary, a positive integer $k$}{Decide if $M(w)$ nondeterministically accept in at most $n$ steps and using at most $k$ nondeterministic steps.} Let $\mathcal I = (\mathcal S=\{S_1,\ldots,S_m\},p)$ be an instance of \pSC{}.
+We reduce \pSC{} to \BNTMC{} which is a known W[P]-complete problem~\cite{dowfel} and defined as follows.
+Given a non-deterministic Turing machine~$M$, an input word~$w$, an integer~$n$ encoded in unary and a positive integer~$k$, does~$M(w)$ non-deterministically accept in at most~$n$ steps and using at most~$k$ deterministic steps?

+Let $\mathcal I = (\mathcal S=\{S_1,\ldots,S_m\},p)$ be an instance of \pSC{}.
 Build a Turing Machine~$M$ with three tapes~$T_1$, $T_2$ and~$T_3$.
 Tape~$T_1$ is dedicated to non-deterministic guess.
 Write there the~$k$ sets $S_{a_1},\ldots,S_{a_k}$.
 Then, the head of~$T_1$ runs through all the elements and when a new element is found it is written down on the second tape.
 The third tape counts the number of already covered elements.
 If this number reaches~$p$, then~$M$ accepts.
-Thus, there exist~$k$ non-deterministic steps, and a polynomial (in $|\mathcal I|$) number of deterministic steps (precisely,~$O(|\mathcal I|^2)$).
+Thus, there exist~$k$ non-deterministic steps, and a polynomial (in $|\mathcal I|$) number of deterministic steps (precisely,~$O(|\mathcal I|^2)$).~ \end{proof}